 - Accurate and relevant information about whether a critical event is happening or may happen in the near future.
 There’s a ton of data out there, so agencies need a way to sort through it quickly.
 Artificial intelligence (AI) delivers timely, relevant data so agencies can make well-informed, proactive decisions to protect against extreme weather events, civil unrest and cyberattacks.

 - A detailed plan or checklist of how to respond.
 You can’t act quickly if you don’t already have a plan in place.
 In addition, everyone involved in the response effort needs to be notified immediately and have a way to communicate with others in real time.
 Extreme weather events are a classic example of when agencies need to modify their response plan based on the location, severity and duration of the event.
 Real-time communications and collaboration are essential.

 - A reliable and effective means of communicating with all stakeholders.
 First responders, agency staff members and impacted citizens need to know what’s happening, what they should be doing and what others are doing to keep them safe.
 Alerts should only be delivered to impacted individuals and through a variety of communications channels.
-During the pandemic, for example, agencies need to alert citizens when they’re eligible for the vaccine, send appointment reminders and notify nearby people if any last-minute appointments are available.
+During the pandemic, for example, agencies need to alert citizens when they’re eligible for the vaccine or booster, send appointment reminders and notify nearby people if any last-minute appointments are available.

 Want to learn how you can transform your agency’s crisis management capabilities?
 Download our playbook today.

 ¹CEO Brief: Global Risk Impact Report, August 2022